mjatt/mjattbot/README.md

-Mjattbot is a multifunction Discord bot intended to be able to perform various tasks, ranging from easy server moderation (Kick, ban etc.) to entertainment in your Discord server.
-Written in Javascript, using the discord.js library.
+Mjattbot is a multifunction Discord bot which allows for increased activity within your Discord guild.
-Main features

-    Music streaming from YouTube
+    YouTube playback
+    Fun, random chance commands
     8ball
-    Moderation commands (Ban, kick)
+    Xkcd comics
+    Pokemon lookup
+    Gif searches
+    Weather searches
+    Ban and Kick users
+    Mass remove messages (between 1-100)
     Server information and events (Welcome messages, server and user info) And more, check the full command reference for all the commands!

+I want Mjattbot to be a feature-filled bot with a ton of interactivity, if you have any ideas, then please create a GitHub issue about it, or join my Discord server and discuss it there.

 Visit the documentation for more information.
+(Not updated, currently)

 Website:
 http://mtaggart.uk/commands.html